apigee/IgniteEngine-iOS/README.md

 5. Delete ViewController.h and ViewController.m

-6. Create an empty file named `podfile` in the root of your project folder with the following text.
-Update the `:path` to point to your local Engine directory, which at its root, contains `ApigeeIgnite.podspec`.
+6. Create an empty file named `podfile` in the root of your project folder with the following text. *(If you're feeling adventurous and know what you're doing, you can also point directly to the GitHub project).*

     ```
-    pod 'ApigeeIgnite', :path => '/local/path/where_you_cloned_the/Engine'
+    pod 'IgniteEngine'
     ```

-7. From your project directory, run `pod install`
+7. Open Terminal, and from your project directory, run `pod install`

-8. Once the ApigeeIgnite pod and all dependencies have been installed, open [MyProject].xcworkspace.
+8. Once the IgniteEngine pod and all its dependencies have been installed, open [MyProject].xcworkspace from the root of your Xcode project folder.
+And yes, that's `.xcworkspace`.
+The `.xcodeproj` file will **not** work.

 9. Find main.m